Ron Brill

-Ronald M. Brill is a former American retail executive and is a co-founder of the Home Depot.
+Ronald M. Brill is an American former retail businessman and is a co-founder of the Home Depot.
 He worked with Arthur Blank and Bernard Marcus at Handy Dan Home Improvement and was fired from that company at the same time they were.
 Brill was Home Depot's first official employee.
 He worked with Home Depot for over 20 years, serving as the company's Chief Administration Officer from 1995-2000.